Help Fight OCD By Participating In a Research Study

 Obsessive Compulsive Disorder (OCD) affects around 2% of the Australian population.
 The symptoms and features of OCD can vary greatly.
 The causes are not fully understood, but it is likely a combination of lifestyle and biological factors.

 Researchers are testing a new intervention for OCD symptoms.
 The trial involves use of transcranial magnetic stimulation (TMS).
-It allows for the safe and non-invasive adjustment of brain activity.
-The trial aims to assess whether TMS can be used to improve OCD symptoms.
+This allows a safe and non-invasive adjustment of brain activity.
+The trial aims to assess if TMS can be used to improve OCD symptoms.

-This study seeks men and women between the ages of 18 and 50 who have been diagnosed with OCD for at least 12 months.
-Participants are required to attend 24 study site visits over 6 weeks, along with a 25th 6 month follow up visit, and will be helping advance medical research.
-Participants will be offered parking/transport vouchers (up to 40 AUD per visit).
+This trial seeks men and women between the ages of 18 and50 who have been diagnosed with OCD for at least 12 months.
+Participants must attend 24 site visits at QIMR Berghofer over the course of 6 weeks, as well as attend a follow-up visit 6 months after the final stimulation session (each brain stimulation session will only take 15 to 30 minutes to complete).

-- We cannot guarantee or promise that you will receive any benefits from this research.
-However, possible benefits may include a reduction in OCD.
+- Possible benefits may include a reduction in OCD.
 Please note that this effect remains hypothetical and has not yet been established by scientific research.

 - Please also note that you may be part of the control TMS group, who will receive a placebo stimulation that will not change your brain activity.

-- You will be helping advance OCD research.
+- You will be helping advance medical (particularly OCD) research

-- If you decide to participate in the study and later feel that you no longer wish to be part of it, you may withdraw at any time without affecting any future health care
+- If you decide to participate in the study and later feel that you no longer wish to be part of it, you may withdraw at any time.

 - Qualified health professionals will monitor your health as it relates to the study.